n123git/YWSaveEditor/README.md

 ### ➤ HTML Version
 - [Download ZIP](#) (includes `ANCHOREDITv2.HTML`)
-- Open in any modern web browser.
+- Open the `.html` file in ANY modern web browser, whether it be Chrome, Firefox or ~~Microsoft Edge~~.
-- No installation, no internet required.
+- No installation, shady links or internet connection required!

 ### ➤ 3DS Version
 - [Download `.cia`](#)